hanqizhu/Hokkaido-Travel/README.md

   I learned this from [w3schools](https://www.w3schools.com/howto/howto_css_flip_card.asp) I used part of the code there, changed the content and the background colors because I don't need that.

-6. As I showed my demo to Colleen, she agrees that I have a good command of designing the grid.
+6. As I showed my demo to Colleen, she agreed that I have a good command of designing the grid.